joakibj/tswrdb/README.md

 4. A legal copy of The Secret World by Funcom
     * An installation of TSW ([TestLive](http://forums.thesecretworld.com/showthread.php?t=55882) is recommended)

 The following examples assume cmd.exe on a Windows installation.
+Please note that paths with spaces on Windows must be encapsulated in "quotes".

 When in the tswrdb directory (prints version):